dr-yst/org-x/dev-docs/progress.md

 ### Current Progress Status
 The project has undergone a strategic pivot to focus on delivering an MVP centered around the task list view functionality.
 We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, OrgTitle, and other structures.
 We have successfully refactored the headline representation to use the new OrgTitle structure, implemented proper property extraction from the Orgize parser, and added navigation methods to traverse the headline hierarchy.
 All parser module tests have been fixed and are now passing.

+Recent progress includes:
+1. **Migrating to Svelte 5 Runes**: All Svelte components have been updated to use Svelte 5's runes system for state management, replacing traditional props with `$props()`, state with `$state()`, and computed values with `$derived` or `$effect`.
+2. **Enhanced TaskList View**: The HeadlinesList component has been expanded with date information display and date-based filtering functionality.
+3. **Testing Environment Setup**: Vitest testing framework has been set up for frontend component testing, though there are ongoing challenges with Svelte 5 compatibility.
+4. **CSS Improvements**: Resolved Tailwind CSS build issues related to custom theme variables.

 While we've designed a comprehensive UI structure with multiple view tabs, display modes, sidebar-based filtering, multi-criteria sorting, and flexible grouping, we've decided to defer these more complex features to post-MVP development.
 Our immediate focus is now on implementing a clean, functional task list view with basic filtering capabilities.
 This approach allows us to deliver value more quickly with a simpler initial implementation, while still leveraging the robust backend architecture we've established.

 ### Immediate Challenges
 - Implement the basic task list view component
+- Complete the testing setup for Svelte 5 components
 - Implement simple filtering by TODO status, tags, and dates
 - Implement basic server-side filtering in Rust
 - Design and implement a clean, minimal UI that focuses on task list functionality